 A Patient Speaks from Patrick H. Murphy on Vimeo.

 In summation, psychedelics, and drugs in general, are not for everyone.
-In the right hands, however, these consciousness tools seem to cause enlightening journeys of self-discovery, which are extremely educational and highly revealing.
+In the right hands, however, these consciousness enhancing tools can cause enlightening journeys of self-discovery, which are extremely educational and highly revealing.
 They allow us to explore that sacred space... that is already within us.

-Apart from their therapeutic effects, psychedelic experiences give people a chance to re-evaluate their entire life philosophy.
-They show you a side of existence that you may have never considered or even thought about — the other side of the coin.
+Apart from their therapeutic effects, psychedelic experiences can be life-changing.
+For they tend to add one with a rather cosmic perspective, giving us a chance to re-evaluate our entire life philosophy.
+They show us a side of existence that we may have never considered or even thought about — the other side of the coin.

-Psychedelics have the ability to catalyse a sense of life meaning and purpose, as they catalyse imagination, creativity, and personal growth.
-They offer you a chance to know the true self and understand the inner psyche, which, if used the right way, could lead to Metanoia.
+Likewise, psychedelics have the ability to catalyse a sense meaning and purpose into one’ life; as they catalyse imagination, creativity, and personal growth.
+They offer you a chance to know the true self by peeling off layers of the ego, thereby. better understand your inner psyche.
+When used properly, these experiences could lead to Metanoia.
 For the Kingdom of Heaven is truly within us.

-Another property of psychedelics is that they have the ability to catalyse profound spiritual experiences and facilitate feelings of interconnectedness.
-They allow us to get a glimpse of mystical and transcendental insight.
-They work like an enlightenment enhancer, if you will.
-That glimpse may be later deepened and developed with the help of various esoteric practices such as mediation and yoga, which in today’s busy world may not be enough — since one would need a considerable amount of time to reach such higher states of consciousness.
+Another property of psychedelics is that they have the ability to catalyse profound spiritual experiences while facilitating feelings of oneness and interconnectedness.
+They allow you to get a glimpse of mystical and transcendental insight; to delve further into your inner core only to come to the realisation that you are the consciousness of mankind, that I am you as you are me.
+These substances work like an enlightenment enhancer, if you will.
+That glimpse may be later deepened and developed with the help of various esoteric practices, such as mediation and yoga, which for many living in today’s busy world may not be enough to actually and radically cause some palpable changes into their lives; since one would need a considerable amount of time to reach such higher states of consciousness.

 Similarly, as we have seen, those same tools can alter behaviour in beneficial ways that are not easily attainable through conventional therapy.
 In fact, in most cases, psychedelics have shown to be more effective then the addictive pharmaceuticals.
 Unlike the conventional pills that numb you like a zombie, with psychedelics the experimenter reaches the root of the problem, so they are able to let go of it and move on.
 One does not have to live on medications.